makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 but one update query per target.
 To do so, use the `--split-per-column` option.

 ::: info
-Learn more about how the anonymization process build these update queries reading the [Internals section](./internals).
+Learn more about how the anonymization process builds these update queries reading the [Internals section](./internals).
 :::